neo4j-contrib/py2neo/book/types.rst

     .. method:: subgraph.types()

-        Return all the relationship types in this subgraph.
+        Return the set of all relationship types in this subgraph.

 .. function:: order(subgraph)

-    Return the number of nodes in this subgraph.
+    Return the number of nodes in `subgraph`.
+This argument can be an instance of :class:`.Subgraph` or of any derived class, such as :class:`.Path`.

 .. function:: size(subgraph)

-    Return the number of relationships in this subgraph.
+    Return the number of relationships in `subgraph`.
+This argument can be an instance of :class:`.Subgraph` or of any derived class, such as :class:`.Path`.

 .. _walkable_types: